 Bike & Bus

 Every Topeka Metro fixed route bus is equipped with a front rack that holds three bicycles.
 Instructions for use are printed on the bicycle rack.
 The bus bicycle racks are available on a first come, first served basis.
-Bicycles are allowed inside the bus.
+Bicycles are NOT allowed inside the bus.

 It is your responsibility to load and unload your bicycle.
 The Bus Operator cannot assist you.
 Bicycles may be loaded or unloaded at any bus stop.
 Upon return to Quincy Station, bicycles left on board will be turned over to the Topeka Police Department.

 Bicycle racks hold most two-wheeled bicycles with 16-inch or larger diameter wheels.
+Bike weight limit is 55 pounds.
 Children's bicycles cannot be accommodated.
 Bicycles with child carriers or no-spoke wheels cannot be put on the rack, and some bikes with wide handlebars or long wheelbases won’t fit.
 Mopeds, recreational scooters, and electric or gasoline-powered bikes are not allowed on the rack or inside the bus.
 Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on Topeka Metro property.
 Bicycle racks are also available at Quincy Street Station, but bicycles must not be left there overnight.

-Shopping Cart Guidelines
+Shopping Cart and Packages

-• Carry-on items must be placed in your lap or under your seat.
+- Carry-on items must be placed in your lap or under your seat.

 Example of Collapsible Grocery Cart